Oct 24, 2020

 After my parents recently had a less than stellar experience with a moving company last year and were subsequently left without possessions for around a month I was determined to pack a few kitchen essentials into the car to take with us just in case.
 Good thing I did because here I sit two weeks after leaving California on my blown up air mattress doubling as a sofa, waiting on my remaining possessions to miraculously show up.
 I had my stowed knives in the wheel well and whisks in the seat back pockets but at least I can get some work done while I wait.

-With our recent move I have tried my best to rid myself of all frivolous kitchen tools.
-While I don’t think an “as seen on TV“ do-it-all-five-in-one chopper or a specific avocado slicer is a necessity, I do think everyone needs a really sharp quality knife.
-I recently gifted a new chef’s knife to my mother -in-law who immediately called me and told me she didn’t realize cutting things could be that easy.
+I have tried my best to rid myself of all frivolous kitchen gadgets.
+While I don’t think an “as seen on TV“ do-it-all-five-in-one chopper or an avocado slicer is a necessity, I do think everyone needs a really sharp quality knife.
+My rule is if a tool has one very specific use, it’s not necessary.
 Below is my list of “desert island kitchen essentials”.
 These are things that I really do use every day and think are essential in every person’s home if you plan on cooking anything at all.

 1. Good set of knives